STV4020B – Statistical Analysis

 Schedule, syllabus and examination date

 Political scientists often pose questions of the type “Does X have an effect on Y?”
 Key to finding an answer is the formulation of a counter-factual: “What would Y have looked like in the absence of X?”
 The most significant challenge we face when trying to answer such questions with empirical data is that pre-existing conditions may affect both the explanatory factors and the outcomes we are interested in.
-This course is about ways to overcome this challenge by carefully selecting an appropriate research design and a suitable statistical model.
+This course examines ways to overcome this challenge by carefully selecting an appropriate research design and a suitable statistical model.
 The course aims to provide a toolkit of quantitative techniques for students interested in studying social science with observational data.

 Students will get hands-on practice by learning how to implement the various techniques and by replicating existing studies in R. Students will also learn how to present results in a manner that is understandable to a general audience, for example by using graphs and other visual tools.